Skip to Content

 ©dacasdo/123RF.COM

-In addition to rides, Circus Circus has a midway that allows you to play carnival games for prizes, and an arcade with over 200 selections.
+In addition to rides, Circus Circus has an arcade & midway that allows you to play carnival games for prizes, and an arcade with over 200 selections.

 Play Coin Slots: Also at Circus Circus is a bank of about 20 slot machines that take and dispense real tokens.
 If you long for that familiar metallic “ting, ting, ting” from Vegas of yesteryear, stop by Circus Circus!